Repelente808/Repots/README.md

 ## Credits
 <details>
-<summary>Code from other people who got modded in the dots</summary>
+<summary>🎦 Code from other people who got modded in the dots</summary>

 batata
 </details>